NCERT Solutions for Class 12 Physics Chapter 5 Magnetism and Matter

 Dividing these two equations:

-In 2019 CBSE board Physics paper, 3 marks questions are asked from the NCERT maths Class 12 chapter 5.
+Every year in the CBSE board Physics paper, up to 5 marks questions are asked from the class 12 chapter 5 physics.
 Solutions of NCERT Class 12 Physics is important for competitive exams like NEET and JEE Main also.
-If you combine chapters 3 and 4, maybe around 2-4 questions can come in the NEET exam and 2-3 questions can come in JEE mains exam.
+If you combine chapters 4 and 5, maybe around 2-4 questions can come in the NEET exam and 2-3 questions can come in JEE mains exam.
 From the NCERT Class 12 Physics Chapter 5, you can get these marks in your pocket easily.

 The heading covered in the chapter 5 of Class 12 NCERT Physics book are: